greg-raven/mkdocs-netlify/docs/index.md

 Millions of developers and businesses use Netlify to run web projects on a global scale &mdash; without servers, devops, or costly infrastructure.
 After building your site, Netlify pushes your files to its global CDN for nearly instantaneous access anywhere on the planet.

-Best of all, you can get started in seconds for free &hellip; and by “started” I mean that your site(s) will be available on the Internet to anyone with a browser in under a minute.
+Best of all, you can get your content online in seconds for free.

-If you don&rsquo;t already have a Netlify account, [click here to get started for free](https://app.netlify.com/signup).
+If you don&rsquo;t already have a Netlify account, [click here to get started](https://app.netlify.com/signup).

 ## About this site